olilarkin/awesome-musicdsp/README.md

 - [vcvrack](https://github.com/VCVRack/Rack) - Wow... i was seriously impressed when VCVRack was released earlier this year.
 Whilst the other items in this list have been around a while and have somewhat arcane code-bases, this is pretty new and the API is very clean and simple.
 I think making a VCVRack module it is a great way to get into audio programming.
 - [mutable instruments](https://github.com/pichenettes/eurorack) - Olivier's Gillet's work is very inspiring.
 Although written for microcontrollers, there is so much to learn from here.
 And it's [ported to VCVRack](https://github.com/VCVRack/AudibleInstruments/tree/master/src) so you can try it on the desktop.
 - [zita stuff](http://kokkinizita.linuxaudio.org/linuxaudio/index.html) - Fons Adriaensen's linux audio projects offer a lot of great tools for acoustic measurements, spatial audio etc - mostly as jack apps.
+- [tracktion engine](https://github.com/Tracktion/tracktion_engine) - Source code for an entire DAW engine, using modern C++.
+An amazing resource for learning all sorts of things including how to structure and architect large audio projects.
+GPL/Commercial license.

 ## Getting physical
 Most of the audio programming that I do has to do with plug-ins, but I found a couple of hardware platforms that I really like developing for (mainly because writing code for these devices is not so different to making a plug-in).